ecmel/vscode-html-css/README.md

 ## Features

-- HTML `id` and `class` attribute completion.
+- HTML `id` and `class` attribute completion
-- Supports completion from in file styles.
+- Supports completion from in file styles
-- Supports specifying remote and local style sheets.
+- Supports specifying remote and local style sheets
-- Supports any language for completion.
+- Supports any language for completion
-- Supports go to definition for selectors.
+- Supports go to definition for selectors
-- Validates class attributes on demand.
+- Validates class attributes on demand

 ## Usage